-The 2017 Places with the Best Weather ranking provides a comprehensive assessment of the overall, year-round weather at the county level.
+The Weather grade provides a comprehensive assessment of the overall, year-round weather at the county level.
 This grade takes into account monthly high and low temperatures, precipitation and snow data, and the number of sunny days in an attempt to holistically capture an area’s weather.
 Learn where our data comes from.

 |Average Sunny Days per Year||The average number of sunny days per year, assigned at the county level.
 When data was not available, the average of nearby counties was used.||NOAA||40.0%|